Who are we & what is KOY?

 The Maasai people are taking back their brand, and we're here to support them!
 The 'Maasai' brand is valuable, and it should belong to the Maasai people.
 Their name, designs and styles have been used by others for years, and the Maasai haven’t earned a penny from this, until now!
 After many years of hard work from the Maasai elders, with help from Position Business Ltd - https://www.positionltd.com/ - the Maasai now own their own brand.
 Position Business Ltd issues licences to name products after the Maasai and under this agreement 5% of the sales of those products must be paid over to the "Maasai Intellectual Propety Initiative" (MIPI).

 As you may know, we name all of our products after tribes in Kenya, such as the 'Maasai'.
-We, KOY Clothing, want to recognize the value of the 'Maasai' cultural brand, and therefore have become an official licensee, and 5% of all our 'Maasai' named product sales go to the Maasai out of respect to their indigenous culture that inspires our ‘Maasai’ designs.
+We want to recognise the value of the 'Maasai' cultural brand, and therefore have become their first ever official licensee, and 5% of all our 'Maasai' named product sales go to the Maasai out of respect to their indigenous culture that inspires our ‘Maasai’ designs.

 'Put kenya's tribes on the map'